 Increased investment in bidding and work winning capability has reaped rewards.
-This sits alongside a closer working relationship with our Consulting business, enabling us to utilise our market-leading and innovative expertise.
+This sits alongside an increased a closer working relationship with consulting presence enabling us to utilise our market-leading innovation expertise.
 This helps set us apart when the market is moving towards quality and value rather than simply price.

-Amey has been commissioned to carry out preparatory work helping to shape the scope of the next MoJ Prisons contract, working in partnership with MoJ and other key stakeholders.
+Amey has been commissioned to carry out preparatory work helping to shape the scope of the next MoJ Prisons contract is underway, working in partnership with MoJ and other key stakeholders.
 This represents a strategic opportunity to ensure continuity in this sector when the current extension period ends.
 Continued engagement at all levels is set against our strong delivery and compliance performance across the prisons' estate.